Generic norms and metrics on countable abelian groups: Problems

 \section{Problems}

+The result of Melleray and Tsankov cannot be used to prove that the metrically universal group from \cite{Do1} is extremely amenable.
+That does not mean it is not possible though.
+We note that although the results of this paper cannot be directly used to show that the metrically universal group is isometric to the Urysohn space, it was nevertheless proved in \cite{Do1}.
+So we ask: \begin{question} Is the metrically universal group from \cite{Do1} extremely amenable? \end{question}

-In our opinion, the most interesting and challenging problem is to investigate similar properties of the spaces of metrics on non-abelian countable groups.
+Another challenging problem is to investigate similar properties of the spaces of metrics on non-abelian countable groups.
 There one can distinguish two cases, which coincide in the case of abelian groups: the space of all \emph{continuous} left-invariant metrics (we comment on the `continuity' below) and the space of bi-invariant metrics.
 In the case of bi-invariant metrics, one can again easily check that for any countable group $G$, the set of all bi-invariant metrics, is a closed subset $\Rea^{G\times G}$, thus a Polish space.

-We proved the following result in \cite{Do2}. \begin{thm} There exists a generic (in the space of metrics bounded by $1$) bi-invariant metric, bounded by $1$, $d$ on $F_\infty$, the free group of countably many generators, such that $\overline{(F_\infty,d)}$ is isometric to the Urysohn sphere and metrically universal for the class of separable groups with bi-invariant metrics bounded by $1$. \end{thm}

-We do not know whether for some countable non-abelian groups the subset of bi-invariant metrics with which these groups are extremely amenable is comeager; i.e. we do not know whether it is possible to generalize the Melleray and Tsankov's result to the non-abelian situation.
-We also do not know about generic bi-invariant metrics on non-abelian groups different from free groups.\\
+We do not know if there is some countable non-abelian group which admits a generic bi-invariant metric.
+Also, we do not know whether for some countable non-abelian group the subset of bi-invariant metrics with which this group is extremely amenable is comeager; i.e. we do not know whether it is possible to generalize the Melleray and Tsankov's result to the non-abelian situation.\\

 Regarding the general left-invariant metrics, first thing to observe is that while bi-invariant metrics make the group operations continuous, in fact Lispchitz, this is no longer true for general left-invariant metrics.
 The corresponding general norms on groups (that do not necessarily make the group topological) were considered in the literature, see e.g. \cite{BiOs}.
 However, in most cases it is reasonable to consider only such metrics that do make the group operations continuous.
-For a group $G$ and a left-invariant metric $d$ on $G$, the group operations are continuous if and only if for every $g\in G$ and every $\varepsilon>0$ there is $\delta>0$ such that for every $h\in G$, if $\lambda_d(h)<\delta$, then $\lambda_d(g^{-1}\cdot g\cdot h)<\varepsilon$, where $\lambda_d$ is the corresponding norm.
+For a group $G$ and a left-invariant metric $d$ on $G$, the group operations are continuous if and only if for every $g\in G$ and every $\varepsilon>0$ there is $\delta>0$ such that for every $h\in G$, if $\lambda_d(h)<\delta$, then $\lambda_d(g^{-1}\cdot h\cdot g)<\varepsilon$, where $\lambda_d$ is the corresponding norm.
 Let us call such norms and metrics continuous.